mjwen/rxnrep/README.md

 ```

 See the docs of `get_rxnrep_fingerprint()` for more options, e.g. choosing which
-pretrained model to use and fine-tuning the fingerprints.
+pretrained model to use, and fine-tuning the fingerprints.

 ## Train classification models